Burmese folk religion: Relationship with Buddhism

 Melford Spiro notes that while Burmese Buddhism emphasizes suffering as the result of one's past and present karma, which can be transformed through ethical conduct, meditation, and the accumulation of merit in this life and future lives, Burmese folk practice situates the existence of misfortune within a cosmology populated by spirits (nats) and their interactions with the external world.
 Rather than being seen as contradictory, these perspectives are often integrated: Nat spirits themselves are regarded as sentient beings within the Buddhist saṃsāra, subject to karma and rebirth, and thus part of the wider Buddhist moral universe.
 Rituals such as offerings to the nats, ceremonies of respect, and even exorcism practices of harmful spirits can therefore be understood not as deviations from Buddhism but as culturally specific ways of negotiating karmic misfortune, accumulating merit, and maintaining harmony with unseen beings.
 In this way, nat worship has become embedded within Burmese Buddhist practice as a complementary system of belief and ritual.

 Burmese folk faith consists of many different kinds of festivals that all involve singing and dancing, drinking and merriment, or nat-pwes.
-These festivals are a way for people to let go, and enjoy themselves.
+These festivals are a way for people to let go and enjoy themselves.
 This idea of relieving stress and indulging in various pleasures is very different from the traditional doctrine of Buddhism, which emphasises losing all desires.
 This can often be done by fasting or through deep meditation in a quiet temple.
 These traditional Buddhist practices offer a starkly different way of achieving religious consciousness.

 Amongst the individual villages, religious beliefs also vary greatly.
-Although there are the thirty-seven main nats that are commonly and communally worshiped, there are also many local nats, differing in every village.
-To add on to this, the idea that after death one may become a nat also implies that there are many nats that can be worshiped.
-For some villages nats are in nearly everything.
-They can be any ancestors, in nature, found guarding objects etc. For others nats are less prominent, but still play some role in the village society.
+Although there are thirty-seven main nats that are commonly and communally worshipped, there are also many local nats, differing in every village.
+To add on to this, the idea that after death one may become a nat also implies that many nats can be worshipped.
+For some villages, nats are in nearly everything.
+They can be any ancestors, in nature, found guarding objects etc. For others, nats are less prominent, but still play some role in the village society.

 A particularly strong sense of folk faith is found in the tribal areas of Myanmar.
-In this instance, there is not some type of divine being, and folk religion is practised entirely separately from Buddhism.
-In these tribal societies all nats are traditionally viewed as harmful, unlike in other villages where nats are invited to partake in festivals.
-Instead of adorning these nats with offerings and food, the most effort is put into fending evil spirits off.
-These tribes just merely want to be left alone, undisturbed by the malicious spirits.
+In this instance, there is no divine being, and folk religion is practised entirely separately from Buddhism.
+In these tribal societies, all nats are traditionally viewed as harmful, unlike in other villages where nats are invited to partake in festivals.
+Instead of adorning these nats with offerings and food, the most effort is put into fending off evil spirits.
+These tribes just want to be left alone, undisturbed by the malicious spirits.